 Total light-vehicle sales in April gained 2.3 percent to 1.18 million, according to Woodcliff Lake, New Jersey-based researcher Autodata Corp.
 The industry’s seasonally adjusted annual rate, or SAAR, was 14.4 million.
 The pace topped the 14.3 million estimate that was the average of 15 analysts surveyed by Bloomberg.

-Ford (F) deliveries fell 5.1 percent to 179,658 cars and light trucks, and GM sales dropped 8.2 percent to 213,387.
+Ford (F:US) deliveries fell 5.1 percent to 179,658 cars and light trucks, and GM sales dropped 8.2 percent to 213,387.
 The automakers beat analysts’ estimates calling for a 5.7 percent decline for Ford and 9 percent decrease for GM.

 Adjusted for “selling days,” which exclude Sundays and holidays, Ford’s sales rose 6.8 percent and GM’s gained 3.2 percent.
 Some analyst exclude non-selling days to compare year- over-year results because many dealerships are closed.